By Wayne Veysey at Old Trafford

 "I don't know," said the Scot.
 "I just know that he's been great in training, he's worked really hard, he's fit, he looks fit and lean and he showed [this] in his performance tonight again."

 The band is continuing to aid Rooney for now.
-Yet his relationship with his club appears like it still needs more than a sticking plaster to hold it together.
+Yet his relationship with his club still appears as if it is being held together by a sticking plaster.